luapower/tr0/tr.md

 ### `tr:textbox(text_tree, cr, x, y, w, h, [halign], [valign]) -> segments`

-Shape, layout and paint text.
-Return segments.
+Shape, layout and paint text in one call.
+Return segments so that layouting or painting can be done again without reshaping.

 ## Rendering stages